dmiller/clojure-clr-next/_posts/2025-09-03-iseq-clarity.md

 categories: general
 ---

-How the Clojure analyzer process an `ISeq`
+How the Clojure analyzer processes an `ISeq`.

 The `ISeq` analyzer is `Compiler.AnalyzeSeq`.
 It receives an `ISeq`, which will be of the form `(op ...args...)`.